kitnato/neverquest/Neverquest.md

 #### Health

-Total amount of damage the player can take befor game over at 0 health.
+Total amount of damage the player can take before game over at 0 health.

 #### Stamina